hash-bang/Monoxide/README.md

 --------------------
 There are certain database operations which are so common they should be provided at the driver level.

-Below are some query functions which can be used directly within Mongoloid without plugins.
+Below are some query functions which can be used directly within Monoxide without plugins.

 | Function                          | Description                                                           |